szabgab/workshops/getting-started-with-google-cloud.md

 * Create our own image with some preinstalled software and configuration.
 * Create instance template.
 * Create instance group.

+This is a hands-on workshop.
+It will include presentation and you actually experimenting with it.

 ## Prerequisite: